jstiff/notes_from_learning/CS_Lectures/computation/automata_theory.md

         - automata theory on finite automata
         - A Petri net, also known as a place/transition (PT) net, is one of several mathematical modeling languages for the description of distributed systems.
         - supervisory control theory (SCT)

+### review

+- remember that a 'regular' language is that can or will be proccessed and acccepted by a DFA.
+A very well known and widely used example of a regular language are the strings that make up **floating point numbers**.
+- **Non-regular** languages have an unknowns....in languages that are 'balanced' for instance.
+  An example of balanced would be a sequence of parentheses that **can appear in an arithmetic expression**.

+  - {0,0,0,1,1,1} or {(), ()(), (()), (()()) ...}.
+There needs to be a mechnism that will allow for us to remember how many input values have come before...such as the 0's in the first example...in order to match the 1's.